Standards available through USF

 3. Once it covers all the information you have on the standard, be sure to submit your request.
 You will be able to keep track of the submission on ILLiad on the homepage.

 • Following your submission on ILLiad, you will receive an email regarding your request.
 Our Collections and Discovery team may email you to clarify any specific details about the process and the specific standard you've requested.
 Our team will then attempt to purchase the new standard as soon as possible, and you will be notified throughout the process.
-If there are any issues in the acquisition of the standard (ex. cost prohibitive), USF Libraries may resort to loaning a copy from another institution.
+If there are any issues in the acquisition of the standard (e.g., cost prohibitive), USF Libraries may resort to loaning a copy from another institution.
 This should provide a similar level of usability on an individual level compared to purchasing a copy.
 When the Collections and Discovery team can acquire the standard, you will be notified via email when access is ready.
 If it is part of a new collection/database, the platform will be added to this page.

 • Keep in mind, that the process for acquiring new standards can sometimes take a few weeks.
 If this is a time-sensitive request, please denote that within your request.
 While purchasing copies and adding them to the catalog can be time-intensive (2-4 weeks), receiving a digital copy from another institution can sometimes take only a few days.
 Feel free to email the team at illreqs@lib.usf.edu.